facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Perhaps you are nearing retirement with a sizable pre-tax retirement account and several years away from age 73.
 First of all, congratulations on doing a great job of saving during your working years.
 However, you may be faced with sizeable RMDs above what you will need depending on your other assets and fixed income.
 The good news is that there is a proactive planning strategy that can help reduce RMDs (and thus your tax burden) along with create value in a tax favorable account.

 This strategy- known as a Roth conversion- allows you to move traditional IRA money into an even more tax favorable account known as a Roth IRA.
 Roth IRAs hold money that you have already paid taxes on and provide tax-free growth and distributions as long as holding requirements are followed.
 They are also not subject to RMDs (unlike traditional IRAs).
-Completing Roth conversions after your income has dropped in retirement, but before RMD age, allows you to pay some taxes on the conversion funds at a lower rate and keep the money invested in a Roth for longer-term needs.
+Completing Roth conversions after your income has dropped in retirement and you are at a lower tax bracket, but before RMD age, allows you to pay some taxes on the conversion funds at a lower rate and keep the money invested in a Roth for longer-term needs.
 It also shrinks your traditional IRA account balance, which will reduce the value of your RMDs when you reach age 73.

 Typically, Roth conversions are a good strategy to consider when you have other sources of retirement income (ex.
-Pension) or assets (ex. taxable brokerage account) to live on while completing conversions and you anticipate that your RMDs will be more income than you need.
+Pension or Social Security benefits) or assets (ex. taxable brokerage account) to live on while completing conversions and you anticipate that your RMDs will be more income than you need.
 For those who have children, Roth IRAs are also a much more favorable inheritance vehicle than traditional IRAs.
 When an adult child inherits a Roth IRA, they will need to do RMDs but they will not pay any tax on these distributions unlike with a traditional IRA.

 Building up savings or taxable investment accounts